-Summer Activities: July 1, 2022 - August 30, 2022 Summer Activities: June 1, 2023 - June 30, 2023 Year Round Activities: July 1, 2022 - June 30, 2023
+• Summer Youth Activities: July 1, 2025 - August 30, 2025 • Year Round Activities: Julv 1.
+2025 - June 30.
+2026

-NOTE: Contractors awarded funds under this solicitation will be required to serve those participants currently enrolled and recently exited in order to provide follow-up services in the WIOA Youth Programs as of July 1, 2022.
+NOTE: Contractors awarded funds under this solicitation will be required to serve those participants currently enrolled and recently exited in order to provide follow-up services in the WIOA Youth Programs as of July 1, 2025.

-H. Program Duration
+M. Program Duration

-The Respondent(s) selected from this RFP will be awarded a three year contract for the period covering July 1, 2022 through June 30, 2025.
-Proposals should reflect costs and program outcomes covering ONLY the first year of the contract period, with no expenditures extending beyond June 30, 2023.
+The Respondent(s) selected from this RFP will be awarded a three year contract for the period covering July 1, 2025 through June 30, 2028.
+Proposals should reflect costs and program outcomes covering ONLY the first year of the contract period, with no expenditures extending beyond June 30, 2026.

-The SFWIB, in its sole discretion, reserves the option to extend contracts for one (1) one year period.
+The SFWIB, in its sole discretion, reserves the option to modify the existing contracts for two (2) additional one-year periods.
 In order for the SFWIB to exercise each one year option, the successful Respondent must meet the performance requirements as specified in the contract; however, the SFWIB is not obligated to exercise the second year contract based on stated performance outcomes as other factors may also be considered.

-This Solicitation may be the only Youth Services RFP issued by the SFWIB during this three-year period, depending on the need for services and levels of funding available.
-No separate RFP for funds for summer services only are planned at this time.
-Some respondents or programs not approved for immediate funding may be approved as eligible for future funding through this RFP; any subsequent funding will be based and depend on the future need for services and funding availability, as well as the changing requirements of funding sources.
+This Solicitation may be the only Youth Services RFP issued by the SFWIB during a three-year period, depending on the need for services and levels of funding available.
+Some respondents or programs will not be approved for immediate funding, as funding may be approved at a later time for future funding through this RFP; example, summer youth employment initiatives; any subsequent funding will be based and depend on the future need for services and funding availability, as well as the changing requirements of funding sources.